An SPDE approach to perturbation theory of $\Phi^4_2$: asymptoticity and short distance behavior: Introduction

 We remark that the model \eqref{eq:in} we consider here is a type of bosonic models, whereas the perturbation series for some of the ferminoic models actually converge, see \cite{GK85} (and more recently \cite[Sec.~B,D]{ABDG2020} in the setting of stochastic quantization).

 The above discussion indicates that {\it asymptoticity} is a more relevant notion than convergence in perturbation theory.
 Asymptoticity means that truncating the series after a {\it fixed} finite number of terms provides a good approximation to $\mathcal Z(\lambda)$ as $\lambda$ tends towards zero.
 For the $\Phi^4_2$ model Dimock \cite{dimock1974} proved that the perturbative expansion of correlation functions (Schwinger functions) is asymptotic.
 His proof crucially relies on the constructive field theory results and methods by Glimm, Jaffe, Spencer \cite{MR363256}.
 The asymptoticity of $\Phi^4_3$ was also proved in \cite[Theorem 3]{FO76}, see also \cite[Sec.IV.2]{Magnen76}.
 We remark that a key input to the proof in \cite{dimock1974} is a uniform exponential cluster property proven in \cite{MR363256}, from which Dimock managed to deduce that correlation functions are smooth in $\lambda\in [0,\lambda_0]$ where $\lambda_0>0$ is sufficiently small, and asymptoticity essentially follows from Taylor remainder theorem.
 The smallness of $\lambda$ is mainly due to requirement for the cluster property to hold.
 This is also the case for $d=3$.
 In fact \cite{FO76} proved cluster property in 3d in detail, and only mentioned that smoothness in $\lambda$ and asymptoticity follow analogously as in 2d \cite{dimock1974}. \cite[Sec.IV.2]{Magnen76} provided more details but the basic mechanism is also similar with \cite{dimock1974}.
-The relation between smoothness of correlations in coupling constants and cluster properties was observed in statistical mechanics, see \cite{MR323271}.
+The relation between smoothness of correlations in coupling constants and cluster properties was observed in statistical mechanics, see \cite{MR323271}. { Using the results of \cite{dimock1974}, Eckmann--Epstein--Fr\"ohlich \cite{MR418716} proved that in weakly coupled $P(\Phi)_2$ theories, perturbation theory in the coupling constant is asymptotic to the S-matrix elements; and the result was extended to $\Phi^4_3$ in \cite{MR519920} where it was shown that the time-ordered functions and S-matrix elements admit the standard perturbation series as asymptotic expansions.

+Another approach to asymptotic perturbation theory for (one and two-component) $\Phi^4$ model in 2d and 3d was developed by Bovier and Felder in \cite{BF1984}, using an infinite family of skeleton inequalities.
+The leading orders of these skeleton inequalities were proved by Brydges--Fr\"ohlich--Sokal in \cite{MR648362,MR719815} and applied to construct $\Phi^4_{2,3}$ in \cite{BFS83}. }

 In this paper we give a new proof of asymptoticity for $\Phi^4_2$ based on SPDE methods.
 More precisely, we consider the stochastic quantization of $\Phi^4_2$ model (i.e. the dynamical $\Phi^4_2$ model) on $\mR^+\times \mR^2$: